Name: Rico Omarr Harris

 At 10:45 a.m, Harris called his girlfriend from the Sacramento area and left a voice-mail saying that he was going “up into the mountains to rest”.
 His phone was turned off at 11:15 am, and Harris has never been heard from again.

-When Harris did not return home to Seattle, his girlfriend grew concerned and called his mother that evening.
+When Harris did not return home to Seattle that evening, his girlfriend grew concerned and called his mother.

 On October 14, 2014, his mother filed a missing person’s report to the Alhambra Police Department after a sheriff’s deputy contacted her about Rico’s abandoned car being discovered in Yolo County, about 450 miles north of his Alhambra home.